hamstah/awstools/SECURITY.md

 ## Reporting a Vulnerability

-If you need to report a vulnerability privately, please email security@hamstah.
+If you need to report a vulnerability privately, please send an email to `security@hamstah.com`.

 You can use my PGP key from [keybase](https://keybase.io/hamstah).